jeroenooms/opencpu-pages/_posts/2015-07-29-mongolite-release-0-5.md

 layout: post
 title: "Mongolite 0.5: authentication and iterators"
 category: posts
-description: "The first stable version of the new mongolite package has appeared on CRAN.
-Mongolite builds on jsonlite to provide a simple, high-performance MongoDB client for R, which makes storing and accessing small or large data as easy as converting it to/from JSON."
+description: "Mongolite builds on jsonlite to provide a simple, high-performance MongoDB client for R, which makes storing small or large data in a database as easy as converting it to/from JSON.
+This version improves authentication for connecting with secured servers, and introduces iterators to give you more grained control over processing query data."
 cover: "containers.jpg"
 thumb: "nosql.jpg"
 ---